AhmedRaja1/Hacktoberfest-2020/Flutter/Dice Roll/readme.md

-Flutter app for doucle dice roll
+Flutter app for double dice roll
 Tap on either one of the dice shown on the screen
 :D